-6.4 Please describe any specific qualifications for the Data Protection Officer required by law.
+7.5 Please describe any specific qualifications for the Data Protection Officer required by law.

-Independence (performs his function without instructions of the controller of the data files); sufficient resources with respect to skills and time; sufficient personal and organisational power (as he must have access to all data files, data processing and information thereto) (see article 12a para.
-2 and 12b para.
-2 of the ODPA).
+Independence (performs his/her function without instructions from the Controller of the Data File); sufficient resources with respect to skills and time; sufficient personal and organisational power (as he/ she must have access to all data files, data processing and information thereto) (see article 12a para.
+2 and article 12b para.
+2 ODPA).

-6.5 What are the responsibilities of the Data Protection Officer, as required by law or typical in practice?
+7.6 What are the responsibilities of the Data Protection Officer as required by law or best practice?

-Monitoring the processing of personal data and suggesting correction measures if data protection regulations should not be complied with; maintaining a list of all data files (see article 12b para.
-1 of the ODPA).
+Monitoring the processing of personal data and suggesting corrective measures if data protection regulations should not be complied with, and maintaining a list of all data files (see article 12b para.
+1 ODPA).

-6.6 Must the appointment of a Data Protection Officer be registered/notified to the relevant data protection authority(ies)?
+7.7 Must the appointment of a Data Protection Officer be registered/notified to the relevant data protection authority(ies)?

 Yes (see article 12a para.
-1 lit. b of the ODPA).
+1 lit. b ODPA).